Change Your own Oil With these Ten Easy Steps

 What is the recommended frequency for changing engine oil?

 Everyone makes different oil change interval recommendations varying from 3,000 to 10,000 miles.
 Here is the general rule: Change the engine oil every 3,000 miles if using a conventional oil type.
-When using synthetic oil, change it every 7,500 miles, and you will be safe.
+When using synthetic oil, change it every 7,500 miles, and your car should continue to run smoothly.
 Use a quality oil filter when going for extended oil change intervals.

 Should I change the engine oil before or after storage?

 Change the engine oil after storage.
 Oil can lose its lubricating properties when sitting for an extended period.
-Change the engine oil if your car has been sitting for a long time.
+If your car has been sitting for a long time, change the engine oil.

 What happens if I don’t change the oil?

 You are shortening the life of your car.
-Sludge may build up.
-The engine may start to knock.
-Most importantly, bearings will wear much faster.
+Sludge may build up, the engine may start to knock, and, most importantly, bearings will wear much faster.
 You may not notice any symptoms immediately, but you are causing premature wear to your car engine.

 How much oil do I need to add?

 Check your owner’s manual.
 Every car has a different capacity.
 There is no correlation between the number of cylinders and oil capacity.
 Some six-cylinder engines require only four quarts, while others may require eight quarts.
 Always check the owner’s manual.
-You don’t want to overfill or underfill.
+You do not want to overfill or underfill.